citizenfx/natives/PATHFIND/LoadAllPathNodes.md

 ```

 ```
-Loads all path nodes.
-If keepInMemory is true, all path nodes will be loaded and be kept in memory; otherwise, all path nodes will be loaded, but unloaded as the game sees fit.
-- MulleDK19.
-August 29, 2017: This native has been removed in v1180.
+This native has been removed in v1180.
 ```

 ## Parameters
-* **keepInMemory**:
+* **keepInMemory**: if true, all path nodes will be loaded and be kept in memory; otherwise, all path nodes will be loaded, but unloaded as the game sees fit.

 ## Return value